Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Fit the master cylinder reservoir cap (GRK6009).
 Screw by hand.

-Connect the 2 wires of the brake fluid level sensor.
+Connect the 2 connectors to the brake fluid level sensor.
+Push by hand.

-The 2 wires have no particular position.
-It doesn't matter in which order you connect them to the brake fluid level sensor.
+The 2 connectors do not have a specific position.
+It doesn't matter which order you connect them to the brake fluid level sensor.

-When the bleeding operation is finished, always clean the elements of the Eezibleed kit (bottle, cap, hoses and seals) with brake cleaner.
+When the bleeding operation is complete, always clean the Eezibleed kit elements (bottle, cap, hoses and seals) with brake cleaner.
 Over time, the brake fluid could attack the rubbers and plastics.

 Op 26